vikilabs/xml.editor/README.md

-## Utility to modify XML tag value
+## XML_editor

+XML editor is a command line utility to update values inside an xml file.
+This utility is fully written in bash.
-This bash utility can be used to modify XML tag value of an XML file.
-This utility is useful for Linux system administrators or embedded programmers to edit XML based configuration files.
+This utility is useful for Linux system administrators or embedded programmers to update XML based configuration files.

 ## Bash Utility:

-    - src/edit_xml_tag_value
+    - src/xml_editor

 ## Test Case:

-    - test/test_edit_xml_tag_value.sh
+    - test/run.sh